-Many of you have asked how you can help address Florida red tide and its impacts.
-Thank you, from the bottom of our hearts, for your willingness to help.
+Many community members have asked how they can help address Florida red tide and its impacts.
+Thank you, from the bottom of our hearts, for your willingness to help!

-Mote Marine Laboratory is an independent, nonprofit research institution, and our harmful algal bloom science has a significant focus on Karenia brevis red tide, so our suggestions will focus on supporting red tide research and wildlife response, and serving as environmental stewards.
-In the comments, you are welcome to share other ideas you’ve found from other institutions working on Florida red tide as well as other harmful algal blooms.
+Mote Marine Laboratory is an independent, nonprofit research institution, and our harmful algal bloom science has a significant focus on Karenia brevis (Florida red tide in the Gulf of Mexico), so our suggestions focus on supporting red tide research and wildlife response, and serving as environmental stewards.

 Context: Though Florida red tide blooms form offshore, away from coastal influences, blooms that move to shore have the ability to use coastal nutrient sources, both natural and human-contributed.
 In addition, freshwater blooms of blue-green algae (cyanobacteria), a different group than Florida red tide, are known to be directly influenced by excess nutrients entering waterways.
 The bottom line is that excess nutrients are bad for Florida’s coastal waters, estuaries and rivers and should be reduced.

 - Support the recovery of common snook, a popular sport fish affected by the 2017-2018 bloom of Florida red tide, by choosing to Adopt-A-Snook, which helps to support a snook restocking initiative by Coastal Conservation Association Florida, FWC and Mote.